 Booker, a great scorer, is a streaky scorer.
 He can start hot, then hit a dry spell, but when it is money time and the lights are brightest, that is when he shows up and shows out.
 It’s all good for Booker except he’s buried in Phoenix, and the main reason he isn’t an All-Star is that Devin Booker is all about Devin Booker.

-Of all the guards in line for an All-Star bid, no one is as bad defensively as Devin Booker.
+Of all the guards on the West side of the ledger, no one is as bad defensively as Devin Booker.

-Booker’s usage rate is in the 30% range, the same as Steph Curry, Russell Westbrook, Damian Lillard and James Harden, players he is chasing for an All-Star berth.
+Booker’s usage rate is in the 31% range, the same general ballpark as Steph Curry, Russell Westbrook, Damian Lillard and James Harden, players he was chasing for an All-Star berth.
 However, they are doing more, he is doing less.

-Curry averages 6 assists and 5 rebounds and has a defensive rating 9 points lower than Booker’s 114.
-Westbrook averages nearly 10 assists and 10 rebounds and his defensive rating is 14 points lower than Booker’s.
-Like Curry, Lillard is dropping six dimes and pulling 5 rebounds and has a defensive rating 9 points lower than Booker’s; it’s been a career year for Lillard’s defense.
-Even as bad as Lillard has been on defense in his short career, he has never had a defensive rating of 114.
+Curry averages 6 assists and 5 rebounds and has an offensive rating 17 points higher than Booker.
+Westbrook averages 10 assists and 9 rebounds and his defensive rating is 11 points lower than Booker’s.
+Like Curry, Lillard is dropping six dimes and pulling in almost 5 rebounds and has a offensive rating 16 points higher than Booker’s; it’s been a career year for Lillard’s defense too.
+Even as bad as Lillard has been on defense in his short career, he has never had a defensive rating of 113.

 Curry, Westbrook, Lillard and Harden are older than Booker’s 21 years and they have more experience.
 But in their third year, their assists were more than the 4 a game (except Harden who came off the bench for OKC) than Booker drops.
 It’s the weak spot of Devin Booker’s game, the fact that right now he is a specialist, a very dynamic one, a very talented one, but a specialist just the same.
 He does one thing extremely well: he scores.
 But All-Stars have to do more than score.
 Stars and superstars have to do more than score.

 The great thing about Devin Booker is he knows who he is.
 After the Philly game he said, “Shooters never stop shooting.
 I’ve been living with the motto since I was 3.”
-He will be sidelined for two weeks but when he returns from injury, so does the familiar strategy.
+But when he changes that strategy to encompass the complete game then he can call himself a snub.

 The Suns depend on Booker to make buckets, to dig them out of holes, to rescue them, to be their savior.
 The work in progress that Devin Booker is has to do with making his teammates better, taking less and doing less so they can do more.
 Ultimately Devin Booker will be judged by winning, not how many 40 point games he can drop.

 Winning makes you an All-Star, not highlight oohs and aahs and not points.
 At least not in the West.